BROOKELAB/SARS-CoV-2-within-host-evolution/global_data_analysis/readme.md

 # Summary
-This workflow helps to replicate the analyses presented in Figure SX of [Within-host evolutionary dynamics and tissue compartmentalization during acute SARS-CoV-2 infection](https://doi.org/10.1101/2022.06.21.497047), Farjo et al. (2022).
+This workflow helps to replicate the analyses presented in Figure S5 of [Within-host evolutionary dynamics and tissue compartmentalization during acute SARS-CoV-2 infection](https://doi.org/10.1101/2022.06.21.497047), Farjo et al. (2022).

 The purpose of these analyses were to estimate the prevalence of specific amino acid substitutions observed within single hosts in globally sampled sequences available from the GISAID EpiCoV database (https://www.gisaid.org).
 The acknowledgement table for all sequences included in this analysis can be found [here](https://doi.org/10.55876/gis8.220621ms).
 Because of GISAID rules we cannot share the exact data files or intermediate files which were used in these analyses.
 However, we have provided a list of accession numbers for each of the two analyses and thus anyone with a free GISAID login should be able to download the necessary data.
 All analyses use epi_isl_402124 (WIV04) as a reference.
 The amino acids we're interested in are orf1ab 124, orf1ab 1150, orf1ab 5402, E 8, N 389.